Top Real Estate Sales Advice

 Keep in mind that market value is determined by what a motivated and qualified buyer is willing to pay for your home, not simply what you feel it should be worth.
 Carefully looking at comparable sales data is very important.
 The last thing you want as a seller is to let “the days on market” become inflated.
 I can tell you with certainty every buyer will ask their Realtor how long has the home been on the market.
 Buyer’s do this because they want to know how much they can negotiate.

-A home that has been on for a long time is inviting lower offers.
+A home that has been on the market for a long time is inviting lower offers.
 Over the years I have met numerous sellers that have explained they want to try a higher price because they have all the time in the world to sell.
 Folks this is totally incorrect thinking.
 In Real Estate time is your enemy NOT your friend.
 The longer it takes to sell your home the fewer dollars you will be putting in your pocket.
+Without question the number one home selling tip that any Realtor should be giving to their client is to price the home correctly from day one!

 Neglecting Necessary Home Repairs

 They do not want to lift a finger.
-They want to move into their home and that’s it.
-They look for turn-key properties where the owner has taken pride in the property.
-Buyer’s today have plenty of choices and they know it!
+Buyers to move into their home and that’s it.
+They look for turn-key properties where the owner has taken pride in their home.
+Buyer’s today have plenty of choices, and they know it!

-If you put yourself in the buyer’s shoes for a moment it would probably be pretty easy to see why they won’t settle for a home they need to invest a significant amount of time and money into when they can go down the street and find something else without these headaches.
+If you put yourself in the customer’s shoes for a moment, it would probably be easy enough to see why they won’t settle for a home they need to invest a significant amount of time and money into when they can go down the street and find something else without these headaches.

 Neglecting To Stage and Prepare For Sale

 Making sure your home shows well is an absolute necessity in a competitive market.
 For some excellent tips see Massachusetts home staging.
-If you don’t have the time or the inclination you may want to hire a professional home stager to take care of really putting the a nice showing touch to your home.
+If you don’t have the time or the inclination, you may want to hire a professional home stager to take care of actually putting your home in showplace condition.
+A professional stager can make a run of the mill home and turn it into something special.
+If you have your mind set on getting your property spruced up yourself here are 21 additional great home staging tips to get you started.

 One last tip is to eliminate any odd decor items that may appeal to your unique sense of style, but which may appear strange to buyers.